FORWORD: Accelerating Formal Datapath Verification via Word-Level Sweeping: Experiment

 \subsection{Benchmark}

-We evaluate the performance and scalability of \texttt{SMT-Sweep} using a set of hardware designs, including datapath modules, cryptographic engines, processor verification suite, etc. The targeted verification scenarios are (1) equivalence checking (EC) and (2) assertion-based verification (ABV).
+We evaluate the performance and scalability of \texttt{FORWORD} on a diverse set of hardware designs, comprising arithmetic datapath modules, cryptographic engines, designs generated from high-level synthesis, etc. In total, the benchmark suite contains 511 cases.
+The evaluation targets two verification scenarios: (1) conditional equivalence checking (Cond-EC) and (2) unconditional equivalence checking (Uncond-EC).

-For EC, the test cases are composed of (a) equivalence checking among different hardware implementations of AES encryption (combinational vs. iterative vs. pipelined) (b) equivalence between a multi-functional multiplication-division unit (MulDivUnit) and golden references of individual functions, and (c) two 10-bit integer multipliers of different architectures (Wallace tree with ripple-carry adder vs. Dadda tree with carry look-ahead adder).
-Some of these designs are pure combinational (for example, AES\_COMB), while the others in comparison are sequential circuits.
-To perform equivalence checking, the transition relation of sequential circuits are unrolled to obtain its input-output mapping, where the unrolling bound is specified as a user input.
-For ABV, the test cases originate from running bounded model checking on (a) processor verification using the ILA framework~\cite{huang2018instruction} and (b) partial retention register identification~\cite{shih2024automatic}.
-The problems in (a) were also included as part of the benchmark in the 2024's hardware model checking competition~\cite{hwmcc2024}.